Infinite-dimensional stochastic differential equations and tail $ \sigma$-fields: Introduction.

-The second and third steps are written in an abstract fashion.
+We write the second and third steps abstractly.
 This scheme is quite robust and conceptual, and can be applied to many other types of ISDEs involving stochastic integrals beyond the \Ito\ type.
 Indeed, we do not use any particular structure of \Ito\ stochastic analysis in these steps.
 Furthermore, even if $ \mu $ is {\em not} tail trivial, we can decompose it to the tail trivial random point fields and solve the ISDEs in this case as well.

 In \cite{Fr}, Fritz constructed non-equilibrium solutions in the sense that the state space of solutions $ \mathbf{X}$ is explicitly given.
 In \cite{Fr}, it was assumed that potentials are of $ C_0^3(\Rd )$ and the dimension $ d $ is less than or equal to $ 4 $.
-While preparing the manuscript, Tsai \cite{tsai.14} constructed non-equilibrium solutions for the Dyson model with $ 1 \le \beta < \infty $.
-His proof relies on the monotonicity specific to one-dimensional particle systems, and uses translation invariance of the solutions.
-Hence it is difficult to apply his method to multi-dimensinal models, and Bessel$ _{\alpha ,\beta }$ and Airy$ _{\beta }$ interacting Brownian motions even if in one dimension.
-Moreover, the reversiblity of the unlabeled processes of the solutions is unsolved in \cite{tsai.14}.
+While we were preparing the manuscript, Tsai \cite{tsai.14} constructed non-equilibrium solutions for the Dyson model with $ 1 \le \beta < \infty $.
+His proof relies on the monotonicity specific to one-dimensional particle systems and uses translation invariance of the solutions.
+Hence it is difficult to apply his method to multi-dimensional models, and Bessel$ _{\alpha ,\beta }$ and Airy$ _{\beta }$ interacting Brownian motions even if in one dimension.
+Moreover, the reversibility of the unlabeled processes of the solutions is unsolved in \cite{tsai.14}.

+The present paper is organized as follows.
+In \sref{s:2}, we introduce notation used throughout the paper and recall some notions for random point fields.